Constraints on the Primordial Curvature Power Spectrum by Pulsar Timing Array Data: A Polynomial Parameterization Approach: Methodology and Results

 The contribution to the energy density of SIGWs is mainly from the peak region of the primordial curvature power spectrum.
 In this paper, we focus on the peak region of the primordial curvature power spectrum and parameterize it as

 where $x = \log_{10}(k/k_p)$, and $k_p$ is the peak scale of primordial curvature power spectrum.
 The peak can be well described by the polynomial as long as the polynomial term is large enough.
-The Taylor expansion converges at the condition $|x<1|$.
+The Taylor expansion converges at the condition $|x|<1$ .
 Because larger polynomial terms will cost larger computing resources, for the sake of simplification, in this paper, we only consider $n=3$.
-For other scales, we use the near-scale-invariance power-law form to parameterize the primordial curvature power spectrum,
+To ensure that the peak of the power spectrum is located at the scale $k_p$, the derivatives of power spectrum must satisfy ${\rm d} \mathcal{P}_\zeta/{\rm d}x = 0$ and ${\rm d}^2 \mathcal{P}_\zeta/{\rm d} x^2 <0$ at $x=0$.
+Furthermore, to ensure that the peak at scale $k_p$ is the only peak, the first derivative should satisfy ${\rm d} \mathcal{P}_\zeta/{\rm d}x > 0$ for $x<0$ and ${\rm d} \mathcal{P}_\zeta/{\rm d}x < 0$ for $x>0$.
+For the parameterization considered in this paper, these conditions are equivalent to